jean-francoisgiraud/DigitalCurrenciesKnowledgeBase/README.md

 This means that if you buy and sell them at a profit, you have income (capital gains) that needs to be reported for tax purposes.

 ## kippu
+kippus (KIP) are tokens representing real-world assets, products, services.
+People can earn kippu credits by providing products/services to their community. kippus can be sent/received and are issued on the BCH/SLP (bitcoin cash) network instead of running on their own blockchain.

 To anyone interested in learning and experimenting with cryptocurrencies.
-I have created and am managing the cryptocurrency KIP.
-The kippu coin is now listed on bitcoin.com here:
+The kippu coin is listed on bitcoin.com here:
 https://explorer.bitcoin.com/bch/token/0565328b0ff0062b9782e9056b88bddcea582ecce3e7e4184411111896969935

 You can earn, spend KIP (kippu) by trading, providing, receiving, bartering products or services to your community for which you will earn KIPs.
 KIPs are derived from bitcoin cash.
 Data integrity and the prevention of double spending is provided by Proof of Stake.